 BPA was challenging to scale due to the need for forms and workflows to be custom developed.
-This required specific development capability (either in house or outsourced) not just to build but to provide ongoing support.
-Most business processes change with business needs and custom coded solutions can be challenging to modify without the specific development capability readily available.
+This required specific development capability (either in-house or outsourced) not just to build but to provide ongoing support.
+Most business processes change with business needs and custom-coded solutions can be challenging to modify without the specific development capability readily available.

 At Imaginet we saw BPA in SharePoint adopted in three scenarios:

-- Well established processes – Forms and workflows that had been established a long time ago and don’t change were often outsourced for a one-time development to an organization such as Imaginet.
+- Well-Established Processes – Forms and workflows that had been established a long time ago and don’t change were often outsourced for a one-time development to an organization such as Imaginet.
 Common scenarios were vacation request forms and employee onboarding forms.

-- Third Party Workflow Tools – Nintex and K2 offered solutions that sat on top of SharePoint and allowed business users to build workflows via a not code solution.
+- Third-Party Workflow Tools – Nintex and K2 offered solutions that sat on top of SharePoint and allowed business users to build workflows via a not-code solution.
 These products have their own license which had to be purchased in addition to SharePoint licensing.

-At a conceptual level most of the BPA we have implemented for our clients consist of the following components:
+At a conceptual level, most of the BPA we have implemented for our clients consist of the following components:

 This is often via an electronic form or some other electronic template that is completed by a user for data capture.
 Other common starting points are to take a photo of something on your mobile phone and then add relevant data to that photo.
 Data can be later synced to main app storage.

 Once the information is captured a workflow automatically parses the information and sends it where it needs to go.
 This could include routing information to a person, department, or triggering some other type of system-based action.

 Certain data items may need to be tracked or monitored.
 The workflow may need to create a document from a template and populate it with data from the form.
 An existing document may need to be updated.
 For all these actions permissions and data security may apply and may have strict controls to adhere to standards and audit compliance.

 People or departments may have to “do something” with the data from the form.
 Automatic notifications and reminders can go to people and groups so that they know when a task is waiting for them.

 Streamline Business Process

-During this session Imaginet Consultants will conduct an introduction workshop(s) for the Office 365 services and applications that are available from Microsoft as part of the Office 365 platform.
+Imaginet consultants will conduct an introductory workshop for the Microsoft 365 services and applications that are available from Microsoft as part of the Microsoft 365 platform.